 Cinderella’s incineration toilets were exhibited at both the Spring and Autumn Cottage Life Shows in Toronto in 2018, generating enormous interest in environmentally-friendly waste treatment.

-“The perfect entry to the Canadian market", according to Global CEO Gunhild Sjøvik of Cinderella Eco Group.
+“The perfect entry to the Canadian market", according to Group CEO Gunhild Sjøvik of Cinderella Eco Group.

 Each fair attracts between 40 000 and 50 000 visitors representing dual home owners from a higher household income bracket where over 600 exhibitors provide the ultimate in what the organizers call “one-stop shop for all things cottage-related.”

-"Canadian vacation and cottage home owners are very similar to Norwegians", explains Sjøvik."We love the outdoors, enjoy the magic that proximity to nature brings into our lives and we don't let out of the way places daunt us."
+"Canadian vacation and cottage home owners are very similar to Norwegians," Mrs. Sjøvik explains.
+"We love the outdoors, enjoy the magic that proximity to nature brings into our lives and we don't let out of the way places daunt us."